defano/pig-tutorial/README.md

 In case you're unfamiliar with this research, the Tribune series discovered that:

-*	Select red-light cameras seemed to go on ticket-issuing benders.
+*	Select red light cameras seemed to go on ticket-issuing benders.
 All of a sudden, affected cameras began nabbing drivers at a rate in excess of fifty times their historical average.

 *	Such spikes were often preceded and succeeded by periods of no activity, suggesting perhaps that cameras were reconfigured by the operator without mandated notice or documentation.

-*	Drivers that appeal red-light tickets usually win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.
+*	Drivers that appeal red light tickets usually win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.

 Specifically, we'll be reproducing some of the data [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.